Select Page

 ★★★★

-Photo: Bernd Uhlig
+Foto: Bernd Uhlig

-REVIEW OF WAGNER’S RING: IMPRESSED, ALTHOUGH NOT ENTIRELY CONVINCED
+REVIEW: WAGNER’S RING: IMPRESSED, NOT CONVINCED

 A real live wolf runs across the stage in the opening minutes of The Valkyrie.
 The second part of Wagner’s The Ring of the Nibelung kicks off with an opulent tableau, a blizzard of snow and a whirlwind orchestral overture.

-Now we realise that the hundreds of satchels that were so central to the visual and thematic concept of The Rhinegold – the first part of the Ring – were not simply a one-night wonder.
+Now we realise that the hundreds of suitcases that were so central to the visual and thematic concept of The Rhinegold – the first part of the Ring – were not simply a one-night wonder.

-The satchels, either piled high in mountains of perfect disarray or meticulously laid in stringent architectural arches on an otherwise naked stage, are a metaphor for the journey the Ring takes us on – you and me, and the Ring’s vast and disparate yet intimately connected panoply of characters – and a reference to the baggage every one of us drags along behind us.
+The suitcases, either piled high in mountains of perfect disarray or meticulously laid in stringent architectural arches on an otherwise naked stage, are a metaphor for the journey the Ring takes us on – you and me, and the Ring’s vast and disparate yet intimately connected panoply of characters – and a reference to the baggage every one of us drags along behind us.

 (Some would draw parallels with a politically correct refugee agenda.
 Personally, I find that difficult to plot into this exuberant odyssey – the most epic of narrative epics.)